prcutler/the-bootloader/content/en/blog/episodes/20/index.md

 ## Welcome to the show

-In this episode, Tod and Paul share some of their favorite news and notes.
+In this episode, Tod and Paul chat about woodworking with open source furniture, MP3 players, a CircuitPython `synthio` tutorial, and more.

 Follow the show on [Mastodon](https://www.circuitpythonshow.com/@thebootloader/follow) or [Bluesky](https://bsky.app/profile/thebootloader.net).